About Us

 Goldstreet Dairy is a micro cheesery situated inside Wildflower Brewing and Blending in Marrickville, NSW.

-It is a passion project of former chef, Colin Wood with friends, Topher Boehm, Chris Allen, and Susi Maylon from Wildflower.
+A passion project of former chef, Colin Wood with friends, Topher Boehm, Chris Allen, and Susi Maylon founded in July 2023.

 Many years ago when Colin first started making cheese at home, it was in his small apartment kitchen on Gold St, Collingwood that the fromage bug blossomed and a passion for all things cheese and dairy was inoculated.
-Developing cheese programs in Melbourne and honing his skills in New York and Sydney has led to the foundation of Goldstreet Dairy.
+Developing cheese programs in Melbourne and honing his skills in New York and Sydney laid the foundations of Goldstreet Dairy.

 The firm belief that high quality, fresh as possible milk produced from cows on pasture enables good cheese to be made is what drives Goldstreet.
 Working very closely with a passionate dairy farming family, Luke and Jess Micallef at Camden Valley Farm we are committed to sourcing the best possible milk for our small-scale artisan cheesery.
 Luke and Jess bought the farm in 2011, when there wasn’t even a boundary fence, and this has allowed them to build the farm from the ground up over time, developing the soils, creating the pastures, and breeding the cow for the specific needs of the farm.